ESSAY: Radical Inclusivity (Parashat Bo)

 Bo, בֹּא Come!
 10:1-13:16

-MEDITATION: On The (Uncomfortable) Growth Process In Egypt and In Ourselves (Parashat Bo)
+ESSAY: On The (Uncomfortable) Growth Process In Egypt And In Ourselves (Parashat Bo) Read More »

 The plagues escalate until finally, Pharaoh lets the people go.
 In this meditation, we take the whole scene inside, finding our own inner “children of Israel” part, the locked away hurt inner child who longs to be set free, as well as our own Pharaoh part who acts as a harsh inner guard to shut